nalsai/nalsai.de/content/en/blog/seichi/yuru-camp-oigawa/index.md

 {{< img "img/Yuru Camp S3 - 03 - 16m56s808t.avif" "jpg" >}}
 {{< img "img/YFE41571.avif" "jpg" >}}

-If I had brought a tripod I could have copied the poses and taken a picture of myself.
+If I had brought a tripod, I could have copied the poses and taken a picture of myself.

 That was a nice little walk, with a lot of bridges.
 It took me about 40 minutes from the first bridge to the end, but only because I took a lot of pictures.

 ## Okuōikojō {#okuoikojo}

-Located on a cliff next to the Okuōi Reservoir created by the Nagashima, Dam Okuōikojō Station is a very scenic train station designated as one of the 100 most beautiful train stations in the Chūbu region.
+Located on a cliff next to the Okuōi Reservoir created by the Nagashima Dam, Okuōikojō Station is a very scenic train station designated as one of the 100 most beautiful train stations in the Chūbu region.

 {{< img "img/YFE43291.avif" "jpg" >}}
 {{< img "img/Yuru Camp S3 - 04 - 19m54s528t.avif" "jpg" >}}